saolsen/steveskeys/README.md

 http://precog.com/blog-precog-2/entry/do-you-have-what-it-takes-to-be-a-precog-engineer

-Key value storage implementation based on the precog challenge problem but in clojure instead of scala (and using protocols instead of traits)
+Key value storage implementation based on the precog challenge problem but in clojure instead of scala.

 ## Usage